Solved by Sergiy Turchyn 2016-03-01.

 The first challenge is to write a python script that takes an .eaf file and converts it to the Red Hen data format; see example .seg files.
 Red Hen uses a file name convention that includes a date and time (e.g., 2015-02-13_2200_US_CNN_Situation_Room.seg); this naming convention should be used to give the annotated video its baseline (absolute) time.
 Relative timestamps are then assigned in relation to that baseline.
 More generally, to integrate tags in Red Hen, we need either a file name or a date and a UID, plus the location in seconds.

-an .eaf file to Red Hen's format, we need to do
+To convert an .eaf file to Red Hen's format, we need to do something like this:

 date -ud "2014-10-13 18:00" +%s